conranpearce/conranpearce.github.io/README.md

 <p align="center">Basic static website for displaying information about myself :man:
 </p>

-<p align="center">Using HTML5 and CSS3 have been used to create the site.
+<p align="center">HTML5 and CSS3 have been used to create the website.
 </p>

 <p align="center">